MangariDeeraj/VIGENERE-CIPHER/README.md

 ## AIM:

-To implement the Vigenere Cipher substitution technique using C program.
+To implement the Vigenere Cipher substitution technique using C program..
+.
 ## DESCRIPTION:

 To encrypt, a table of alphabets can be used, termed a tabula recta, Vigenère square,or Vigenère table.
 It consists of the alphabet written out 26 times in differnt rows, each